Here's what to expect from your first session

 What Happens When You Attend Your First Sports Therapy Appointment?

 You should arrive 5 minutes early to fill out the registration form.
 Your Therapist will then greet you and bring you into the clinic room.
-They will start with a detailed medical history to get all the information about your current issue.
-From here they will do a complete assessment to figure out what the issue is.
-They will then explain the findings of the assessment to you and answer any questions you have.
+We will start with a detailed medical history to get all the information about your current issue.
+From here we will do a complete assessment to figure out what the issue is.
+We will then explain the findings of the assessment to you and answer any questions you have.
 This assessment allows the Therapist to develop a specific treatment plan for you, this will be started in the first session, and depending on the plan will include hands-on treatment.

 What Does The Assessment Involve?